A DUI in Indiana can potentially stay on your record forever, but there are ways for it to be removed within a relatively short time.

 For example, when you apply for auto insurance, the insurance company will examine your driving record and adjust your rates accordingly.
 In Indiana, it’s estimated that a DUI conviction spikes rates by up to 65%.

 By having the record expunged, you get a clean slate.
-You can honestly answer “no” to the question, “have you ever been arrested or convicted of a DUI?”
+You can honestly answer “no” to the question, “Have you ever been arrested or convicted of a DUI?”

 Not every DUI is eligible for expungement, but if this opportunity is afforded to you, it can be a good idea to take it.